alby13/grok-cli/docs/troubleshooting.md

 ## Frequently asked questions (FAQs)

-- **Q: How do I update Gemini CLI to the latest version?**
+- **Q: How do I update Grok CLI to the latest version?**

-  - A: If installed globally via npm, update Gemini CLI using the command `npm install -g @google/gemini-cli@latest`.
+  - A: If installed globally via npm, update Grok CLI using the command `npm install -g @google/Grok-cli@latest`.
 If run from source, pull the latest changes from the repository and rebuild using `npm run build`.

-- **Q: Where are Gemini CLI configuration files stored?**
+- **Q: Where are Grok CLI configuration files stored?**

   - A: The CLI configuration is stored within two `settings.json` files: one in your home directory and one in your project's root directory.
-In both locations, `settings.json` is found in the `.gemini/` folder.
+In both locations, `settings.json` is found in the `.Grok/` folder.
 Refer to [CLI Configuration](./cli/configuration.md) for more details.

 - **Q: Why don't I see cached token counts in my stats output?**

   - A: Cached token information is only displayed when cached tokens are being used.
-This feature is available for API key users (Gemini API key or Vertex AI) but not for OAuth users (Google Personal/Enterprise accounts) at this time, as the Code Assist API does not support cached content creation.
+This feature is available for API key users (Grok API key or Vertex AI) but not for OAuth users (Google Personal/Enterprise accounts) at this time, as the Code Assist API does not support cached content creation.
 You can still view your total token usage with the `/stats` command.

 ## Common error messages and solutions